-A company's board of directors play a key role in decision-making and ensuring the long-term viability of the company.
+- Company Boards: A company's board of directors play a key role in decision-making and ensuring the long-term viability of the company.
 We evaluate board composition and effectiveness, including director independence, diversity and overcommitment, when voting on director election.

 A board should be of sufficient size to maintain the needed expertise and independence and not be too large to become unwieldy and function inefficiently.
-The board should comprise of a majority of independent non-executive directors, although local market practices may be taken into account.
-We support the definition of independence as set out in the International Corporate Governance Network (ICGN) Global Governance Principles.
+The board should comprise a majority of independent non-executive directors, although local market practices may be taken into account.
+We support the definition of independence as set out in the ICGN's Global Governance Principles.